 That’s the morning I see our final product in print.
 Carrying a few bundles of papers to the front of the office, cutting the thick plastic wrap and getting to look at the paper to me is like running downstairs to the Christmas tree and opening gifts on Christmas day.
 I guess you can say every Thursday is Christmas in my book.

 A sense of satisfaction and pride is what I feel each time I look at the paper.
 And it’s not just about the articles itself; it’s about the spacing between articles, the lines, the borders in the photos and even the skybox.
 Things that I am sure people don’t pay much attention to.

 This year, we are celebrating 15 years.
-To some who have been in the newspaper business for a while, this may be a speck of dust.
+To some who have been in the newspaper business for a while, this may mean nothing.
 To me, it is a great accomplishment.
-And even though I have only been a part of this paper for a year, it feels like I have grown and evolved with it as well.
+And even though I have only been a part of this paper for almost two years, it feels like I have grown and evolved with it as well.

-I came to this paper with only two years experience, having been only a part-time reporter at a newspaper from South Texas.
+I came to this paper with only two years experience, having been only a part-time reporter at a newspaper in South Texas.

-So I was on my own here.
-Making the editorial decisions and writing what needed to be told.
+And when I came to work here, my editorial team was me.
+I was on my own here, having to make the editorial decisions and writing what needed to be told.

 This year, we made some minor but noticeable changes – for the better and the response has been great.